 “You wouldn’t worry so much about what others think of you if you realised how seldom they do.”Eleanor Roosevelt

 This is such a great quote.
 In sport, worrying about what others (teammates, coaches) think of you is so common.
 Yet, it happens so much less than we realise.
 Furthermore, this has been confirmed via a number of lab experiments.

 Sport Psychology Quotes By Psychologists

 “Multitasking is seriously overrated.
-Try to do one task at a time and learn to do it with more intentionality”Gareth J. Mole
+Try to do one task at a time and learn to do it with more purpose”Gareth J. Mole

 From Gareth himself: I could write a whole book on this subject.
 Maybe I will one day!
 By multitasking I are not referring to doing more than one thing at a time.
 After all breathing is doing.
 It’s about trying to complete more than one non-automatic task at a time.
 For example, eating your lunch and typing an email.
 In my view these kinds of tasks are always best of being done separately.
 There are many reasons but the main one is this kind of multitasking means the quality of both tasks is compromised.

 “They don’t hand out winners medals for those who were feeling the best”.Gareth J. Mole

 From Gareth himself: I am not sure if I can claim this or not.
 If it’s not something that popped into my head then I am not sure where it comes from.
 Regardless this is my favourite sport psychology of all time

 “We have this thing in our mind of I gotta feel perfect, calm and confident and THEN I’ll perform well.
 Mate, if that’s the case you’re going to perform well a very, very small portion of the time.”Peter Clarke